microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 1. From the top toolbar of IntelliJ, click Build->Build Project and make sure there are no errors.

 1. Click VCS->Commit.
 Add a commit message "Updating feed settings".
-Click the drop-down on the Commit button and select Commit and Push.
-Click Push on the prompt.
+Click the drop-down on the **Commit** button and select **Commit and Push**.
+Click **Push** on the prompt.

     ![Commit the changes to the pom.xml file](images/commit-changes.png)

 ### Eclipse

 1. You may have to reload the Maven project to update the plugins and dependencies.
 You can do this by right-clicking on the `myshuttle` working set/project, then selecting Maven -> Update Project.
-Then, keep the checkbox for `myshuttle` checked and press the OK button.
+Then, keep the checkbox for `myshuttle` checked and press the **OK** button.

     ![Refresh Maven](images/eclipse-update-project.png)